10 Exercises to Become a Better Writer

 Exercise 3: Read out loud

 Have you read books that sound too stiff?
-Or sentences that seem to have been spouted by a thesaurus?
+Or dialogue that's awkward and sentences that seem to have been spouted by a thesaurus?
 If you ever watched Friends, you know exactly what I’m talking about.
 We all love Joey, but don’t follow his example and say, “They’re humid, prepossessing homosapiens with full sized aortic pumps,” when you mean to say, “They’re warm, nice people with big hearts.”
 It is important to make sure that what you are writing makes sense and sounds natural.

 Activity: Read your writing out loud, both to yourself and others.
 It can help you catch mistakes and weird wording — which can hurt your story.
 It’s better to write like you talk than to try to sound like someone you are not.